Anurag0212/Data-Analysis-Using-Python/Final Exam/readme.md

 ### Conclusion from Analysis 1:

-* From this analysis we can say that the survival rate of Female's in any Race is always higher than the survival rate of Males in United States.
+* From this analysis we can say that the **survival rate of Female's in any Race is always higher than the survival rate of Males in United States**.